ggreer/geoff.greer.fm/_posts/2012-06-09-nodejs-complaints.md

 ggreer@carbon:~%
 {% endhighlight %}

+That sucks, now what can we do about it?

+## Solutions

 To stop the web server from crashing, you need to add uncaught exception handler:

 {% highlight javascript %}